I Shot the Sheriff: Eric Clapton version

 Eric Clapton recorded a cover version that was included on his 1974 album 461 Ocean Boulevard.
 His performance of the song adds soft rock to the reggae sound.
 Billboard described this version as being "a catchy goof of a winner" despite not containing a guitar solo.
-Cash Box called it a "smooth bluesy rocker with lots of guitar, keyboards and strong background harmonies."
-Record World said that Clapton is "firing straight from the hip, both vocally and riff-wise."
+Cash Box called it a "smooth bluesy rocker with lots of guitar, keyboards and strong background harmonies".
+Record World said that Clapton is "firing straight from the hip, both vocally and riff-wise".
 Faring better in the charts, it peaked at number one on the Billboard Hot 100, his only US number one to date.
 In 2003, Clapton's version was inducted into the Grammy Hall of Fame.
+In 2018, a longer version was released on the soundtrack to the documentary Eric Clapton: Life in 12 Bars.
+This version extends the instrumental bridge following the vocals.